 No. Youth camps that operate remotely don’t need to hold a camp license to operate because they are not taking responsibility for the physical care of children.

-14. How will swimming be affected by the enhanced health and safety practices?
+16. How is swimming affected by the enhanced health and safety practices?

 Camps may contact their local health department/districts for direction regarding the use of pools during the camp season.
 The group size requirement also applies when children are engaged in swimming activities.
 A minimum of 6 feet between groups shall be maintained.
 Continuous wearing of masks or cloth face coverings by staff is not required in outdoor workspaces where staff do not regularly come within 6 feet of others.
 Children may remove their masks for outdoor activities.

-16. How do we handle health and immunization paperwork for new and returning students?
+18. How do we handle health paperwork for new and returning students?

-Health and immunization records for children that previously attended the camp that expire during the declared emergency are acceptable.
-Health and immunization records for children that have been attending a legally operating child care program or school that has been temporarily closed due to COVID-19 are not required — provided the parent attests in writing that the child is up-to-date with their physical examination and immunizations and provides information regarding any disabilities and/or special health care needs.
+Health records for children that previously attended the camp that expire during the declared emergency are acceptable.
+Health records for children that have been attending a legally operating child care program or school that has been temporarily closed due to COVID-19 are not required — provided the parent attests in writing that the child is up-to-date with their physical examination and provides information regarding any disabilities and/or special health care needs.
 For more information about child care waivers, see Memo #7.